 Effective 31 October 2021 BEDASHING acquired a 100% equity interest in Groovy Ladies Beauty Center ("Groovy") was acquired for a consideration of AED 16,000 thousand.
 Groovy a sole proprietorship existing and duly registered in the Emirate of Abu Dhabi and is engaged in women personal care and beauty and women oriental bath, women haircutting and hair dressing and women massage and relation centre.
-From the date of acquisition, Groovy contributed revenue and profit to the Group amounting to AED 1,984 thousand and AED 355 thousand respectively.
-If the acquisition had taken place at the beginning of the year, Groovy would have contributed revenue and profit to the Group amounting to AED 10,940 thousand and AED 2,101 thousand respectively.
+From the date of acquisition, Groovy contributed revenue and profit to the Group amounting to AED 1,984 thousand and AED 355 thousand respectively, for the year ended 31 December 2021.
+If the acquisition had taken place at the beginning of 2021, Groovy would have contributed revenue and profit to the Group amounting to AED 10,940 thousand and AED 2,101 thousand respectively, for the year ended 31 December 2021.